sanjeevbhusal/notes/next/Next-auth.md

 - Api Routes: It is same as React Server Component.
 You just call getServerSesscion() in the api route itself.

 - Client Component: Next-auth cannot decode the jwt session token in the client.
+It needs to do it in the server.
+Hence, the first-time you try to get session information in the client, a network request will be made.
+After the session data arrives, next-auth will store this session information in a Context Provider.
+This Context Provider and the hook that will retrieve the data from the provider is already made available by next-auth.